Dynatrace/dynatrace-operator/ARCHITECTURE.md

 **Certificates Controller** (`pkg/controllers/certificates/`):

 - Creates self-signed TLS certificates for our (mutating/validating/conversion) Webhooks.
 Really old, meant to make the install seamless for the user, and not require any additional dependencies. (like cert-manager)
-- The certs are created by the Operator pod, and is read by the Webhook pod.
-Not purely handled the webhook, as we don't want to have leader election for the webhook.
+- The certs are created by the Operator pod, and are read by the Webhook pod.
+Not purely handled by the webhook, as we don't want to have leader election for the webhook.

 Relevant links: